w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-The following code iterates through all top-level items with the class `has-submenu` and adds a click event, which opens or closes the submenu depending on its state.
-In addition, the `aria-expanded` attribute is set to `true` while the submenu is shown, and to `false` otherwise.
+The following code iterates through all top-level items with the class `has-submenu` and adds a click event, which opens or closes the sub-menu depending on its state.
+In addition, the `aria-expanded` attribute is set to `true` while the sub-menu is shown, and to `false` otherwise.

 {::nomarkdown}
 <%= notes_start() %>